-Like a post-doctorate program, the Fellowship affords those headed on the academic job market an opportunity to spend one to two years in residence at the Law School while they prepare to go on the teaching market.
+Like a post-doctorate program, the Fellowship affords those headed on the academic job market an opportunity to spend a year in residence at the Law School while they prepare to go on the teaching market.
 Fellows will work on their scholarship and spend time participating in intellectual events such as faculty workshops and colloquia.

 Fellows are expected to produce a work of serious scholarship during their time at the Law School.
 Thus, before applying a candidate should have begun work on a substantial writing project.
 Fellows will be chosen on the basis of their demonstrated commitment to a scholarly career, the quality and progress of the proposed writing project, and an assessment of their potential for success on the academic market.